• Skip to primary navigation

 • Cover each tin with the rest of the prepared pastry dough.
 Fold the top pastry under the lower pastry to seal the sides and to keep the cream intact.

-• Place in the oven for 20 to 25 minutes or until they turned golden.
+• Place in the oven for 20 to 25 minutes or until the pasticciotti turned golden on top.

 • Serve and dust your Italian cream filled pastry with powdered sugar, if preferred.